Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ## Interaction Mechanisms for Isabella Torres

+### Dialogue Reflecting Economic Policies
+In her interactions, Isabella often references the economic frameworks that guide her decisions, particularly those proposed by Cipher.
+This adds depth to her character and highlights her commitment to ethical economic practices.

 ### New Interaction Script for Isabella Torres and Marcus Reynolds

 ### New Interaction Script for Isabella Torres and Marcus Reynolds